versioned/versioned-api/README.md

 * Put space_id in header instead of in path?

 * Contentful data types and constraints (short text, long text)

+* accounts/spaces key implementation unless for use in URLs instead of IDs has complexities:
+  * Uniqueness is guaranteed
+  * Length of keys is under control (same length but one is prefix?)
+  * You can deal with updates
+  * use accounts/spaces key in URLs as scopes instead of id?
+    Rename the path params, make them support both ID and key for now?

 ## Launch